Sierra Leone: Tourism

 Sierra Leone's Freetown is a favourite destination for tourists.
 Although the sector was seriously affected during the Civil War, there has been a steady improvement in recent years.
-The city has a lot to offer to tourists.
 There is a vast expanse of beaches stretching along the Freetown Peninsula.
-The Lumley-Aberdeen beach stretches all the way from Cape Sierra Leone down to Lumley.
-There are also other popular beaches like the world renowned River Number 2 Beach, Laka Beach, Tokeh Beach, Bureh Beach, and Mama Beach.
 The Tacugama Chimpanzee Sanctuary, which is located within the peninsula's vast rainforest reserve, just a few kilometres from the centre of Freetown, has a collection of rare and endangered chimpanzees.
 Other popular destinations for tourists include the Freetown Cotton Tree, located in Central Freetown, a significant national monument and integral to the founding of the city; Bunce Island, which is a boat ride from the city, is home to the ruins of the slave fortress that was being used during the Transatlantic slave trade; the Sierra Leone Museum, which has a collection of both precolonial as well as colonial artifacts and other items of historical significance; the National Railway Museum; or take a journey around the city's coastline with the popular Sea Coach Express.
-The Aberdenn-Lumley area is a favourite destination for those venturing into the city's nightlife.